thejaminator/slist/README.md

 # Slist
-A spruced up version of the built-in python list.
+A spruced up version of the built-in mutable python list.

 More post-fixed methods for lovely chaining!

 Leverage the latest mypy features to spot errors during coding.

 All these methods return a new list.
 They do not mutate the original list.

+Not able to convince your colleagues to use immutable functional data structures?
+I understand.
+This library lets you still have the benefits of typesafe chaining methods while letting your colleagues have their mutable lists!

 [![pypi](https://img.shields.io/pypi/v/slist.svg)](https://pypi.org/project/slist)